Have you ever wished you could peer inside the mind of one of the greatest writers in the world and find out exactly what makes them tick?

 Given no other choices, we would happily do what we do for free.

-Yes, the money and adulation and prestige that stems from a popular blog is nice, but it’s not what drives us to the keyboard.
+Yes, adulation and prestige that stems from making money as a popular blogger is nice, but it’s not what drives us to the keyboard.
 It’s not what wakes us up in the morning, excited and ready to write.
 It’s not what keeps us glued to a computer screen for 80% of our day.

 No, it’s about the buzz.
 It’s about the joy.
 It’s about watching an idea take shape on the page and knowing your audience will love it.